prik2693/Organisation_Structure/README.md

 For Database, I have used "PostgresSQL","AngularJs" for frontend,"Python" and "Flask" on the server side.
 I have set up the "uWSGI" application server to launch the application and "Nginx" to act as a front end reverse proxy.
-Command to start the uwsgi server :- uwsgi --ini organisation.ini,the logs are stored in prganisation.log
+Command to start the uwsgi server :- uwsgi --ini organisation.ini,the logs are stored in organisation.log